true-while/AzureFastStartForIoT/Connected Campus/README.md

 1. Open Visual Studio then go *File->Project->Visual C#->Windows->Windows IoT Core* and select the *Background Application (IoT)* template.
 2. ![Blank project](images/newproject.png)
-3. Give your project a name and make sure the .NET Framework version is 4.5.1 or later.
+3. Call your project "ConnectedBackApp" and make sure the .NET Framework version is 4.5.1 or later.
 Click __Create__.
 Accept the defaults for Universal Windows Project target versions.
 3. [Follow these instructions to add a NuGet reference](/Developer Setup/NuGet Package Install.md) to the __Microsoft.Azure.Devices.Client__ package.
 4. Right click on References in the Solution Explorer and choose “Connected Service”.
 5. ![Add reference](images/addservicereference.png)